 By using the breathing technique outlined in my blog post, you may naturally come to know that meditation can be one of its side effects.
-If you struggle to meditate (like me) then I’d really encourage you to go to the blog post and learn how to breathe.
+If you find meditation hard (the wandering mind), then I’d really encourage you to go to the blog post and learn how to breathe.

 Whilst performing the breathing techniques you will focus your mind in similar ways to meditation and benefit from many of the positive effects that come with meditation.